What is a Durag? History, Types, and How to Tie One

+If you want to master what is a durag history,, this guide covers everything you need to know.
 Last updated: February 2026 by Darius Washington, Black Men’s Grooming Editor

 I remember the first time I tied my own durag.
 I was 12, standing in my grandmother’s bathroom in Memphis, trying to copy the fold I had watched my older cousin Marcus do a hundred times.
 Took me ten minutes and three retries.
 My grandmother walked by, shook her head, and said, “Boy, your grandfather could tie one of those in the dark.”
 She was not just talking about a hair tool.
 She was talking about something that had been in our family, in our culture, for generations.
 What is a durag seems like a simple question, but the answer runs deeper than most people realize.